 Cleaning

-1. Remove the cap that covers the hole for the ball head towbar pin.
+1. Remove the cover that covers the hole for the towbar pin with the ball head.

-3. Examine a pin of a turnbuckle with a spherical head 1 and a hole 2 fastenings of a pin.
+3. Inspect the towbar pin with ball head 1 and the pin mounting hole 2.
 If the hole is dirty, clean it with a steam generator and dry it with compressed air.
 Clean the towbar pin itself with a brush under running water and wipe it dry with a rag (see illustration).

 Attention!
-The towbar pin must not be cleaned under the water jet from the steam generator or with solvents such as washing gasoline.
+The towbar pin must not be cleaned under running water from a steam generator or using solvents, such as cleaning gasoline.

 4. Measure the diameter of the ball head 3 of the towbar.
-If the head diameter is less than 49 mm, then the tow bar must be replaced (see illustration).
+If the head diameter is less than 49 mm, the towbar must be replaced (see illustration).

 Examination

-5. Inspect the towbar and make sure that there are no mechanical damages on it.
+5. Inspect the towbar and make sure that there is no mechanical damage.

-6. Pull the handwheel and set it to the position «rot» (red), to lock the handwheel.
+6. Pull the handwheel and set it to the "rot" (red) position so that the handwheel is locked in place.

-7. Insert the towbar pin into the receiving hole until the pin is automatically locked into the hole.
+7. Insert the towbar pin into the receiving hole until the pin is automatically locked into place.

 Attention!
-In this case, the green mark on the handwheel must coincide with the white mark on the finger.
+The green mark on the flywheel must match the white mark on the finger.

-8. Lock the handwheel.
-In this position, it should not move outward and not come out.
+8. Lock the flywheel.
+In this position it should not move outward or come out.

-9. Lubricate the lock with liquid gear oil.
+9. Lubricate the lock with liquid transmission oil.

-10. Lubricate the shaft 4 of the handwheel in the section between the handwheel and the pin, as well as the locking latch 5 with clean engine oil (see illustration).
+10. Lubricate the flywheel axle 4 on the section between the flywheel and the pin, as well as the locking latch 5 with clean engine oil (see illustration).

-11. Apply a light coat of lubricant to the following parts:
+11. Apply a thin layer of grease to the following parts:

 - 6 - on the guide of the spherical pin and balls;